Castello Plan

-Around 1667, cartographer Joan Blaeu (1596–1673) bound the existing plan to an atlas, together with other hand-crafted New Amsterdam depictions.
+Around 1667, cartographer Joan Blaeu bound the "Castello Plan" to an atlas, together with other hand-crafted New Amsterdam depictions.
 He sold the atlas to Cosimo III de' Medici, Grand Duke of Tuscany.
-This transaction most likely happened in Amsterdam, the Netherlands, as it has yet to be proven that Blaeu ever set foot in New Netherland.
+This transaction most likely happened in Amsterdam, as it has not been proven that Blaeu ever visited New Netherland.

 The plan remained in Italy, where in 1900 it was discovered at the Villa di Castello near Florence.
 It was printed in 1916 and received the name "Castello Plan" at that time.

 It is covered extensively in Volume 2 of Isaac Newton Phelps Stokes' six-volume survey, The Iconography of Manhattan Island (1915–1928).

-A Castello Plan Monument is installed at Lower Manhattan's Peter Minuit Plaza.
-On modern-day Cortelyou Road in Brooklyn's Ditmas Park neighborhood, there is a tavern named for The Castello Plan.
+A Castello Plan monument is installed at Lower Manhattan's Peter Minuit Plaza.
+On modern-day Cortelyou Road in Brooklyn's Ditmas Park neighborhood, there is a tavern named The Castello Plan.
+The map itself, normally kept in Florence at the Laurentian Library, was exhibited at the New-York Historical Society in 2024.

+The copy held in the New York Public Library is was created around 1665 to 1670 by an unknown draughtsman, based on a lost Cortelyou original.